 The goal of physical therapy is to empower individuals with CRPS to regain control over their symptoms and improve their quality of life.
 By addressing the unique challenges posed by CRPS, physical therapists help individuals develop self-management skills and provide ongoing support throughout the treatment process.

 Through personalized treatment plans and close collaboration with healthcare professionals, physical therapists create an environment that promotes holistic healing and optimal outcomes for individuals with CRPS.
-By combining their expertise in movement and pain management, physical therapists make a significant difference in the lives of those living with CRPS.
+By combining their movement and pain management expertise, physical therapists make a significant difference in those living with CRPS.

 Benefits of Physical Therapy for CRPS